SD-WAN Analytics: What It Is, Key Metrics, and Monitoring Use Cases

 Features of SD-WAN analytics

-No two networks are identical, and SD-WAN analytics solutions should always be tailored to the architecture of your organization’s SD-WAN, as well as the monitoring goals that you prioritize.
+No two networks are identical, and SD-WAN monitoring and analytics solutions should always be tailored to the architecture of your organization’s SD-WAN, as well as the monitoring goals that you prioritize.
 However, in general, you should expect any SD-WAN solution to deliver a core set of features, including:

 - Automated collection of SD-WAN data from across all transport circuits, network services and endpoints, including network flow data.